maximilianmorlion/AU423_Project/README.md

-## Option 1 : Cloning the Github repository for RDS
+## Cloning the Github repository for RDS

 Open a terminal (Web shell) and follow the instructions **ONE AFTER THE OTHER**: